jrspruitt/OpenLFConnect/doc/command_reference.md

 ### DFTP
-Used for LeapPads and Explorers.
+Used for interacting with all devices except Didj.

 **dftp_connect**